Stokes phenomenon and Hawking Radiation: Semiclassical Approximation

 We will now perform the analytic continuation of the solution from Stokes wedge 1 to Stokes wedge 7 by making use of the rules given in the previous section.
 We will first assume that modes are superradiant: $\omega- m \Omega <0$, which is generically satisfied when $M\omega \ll 1, \, m > 1$.
 Above the real axis, $u (x,\, y)$ becomes negative therefore in Stokes wedge 1 we have the subdominant solution: \bea 1\, :\, c_1 \left(r_4,\, r\right)_{s} \eea which becomes dominant: \bea 3\, :\, c_1 \left(r_4,\, r\right)_{d} \eea in wedge 3.
 In order to obtain the local form of the solution near $r_3$, the phase reference point must be changed from $r_4$ to $r_3$.
 As a result, the solution in region 4 is represented as: \bea 4\, :\, c_1 \left(r_3,\, r\right)_{s} e^{S} \eea where the semiclassical action $S$ is given by the phase integral: \bea S= i \int\limits^{r_3}_{r_4} p_r \, dr ,\quad S>0 \eea It must be noted here that an exponentially large term was factored out from the solution by changing the phase reference point and because of this $\left(r_3,\, r\right)$ now represents the subdominant solution.
 This argument would of course be reversed if an exponentially small term was factored out from the subdominant solution, making it the dominant solution in the next domain.
 This observation, in fact, is an addendum to the analytic continuation rules of the previous section: upon changing the phase reference point, exponentially large and exponentially small terms appearing in the coefficients change the dominancy of the solutions\cite{heading,white}.
-Now proceeding to region 5 we cross the anti-Stokes line giving: \bea 5\, :\, c_1 \left(r_3,\, r\right)_{d} e^{S} \eea The domains 6 and 7 are bounded by the same Stokes and anti-Stokes lines yet separated by the pole at the event horizon.
-Note that at the horizon $p_r$ reverses its sign and the phase integral $\varphi (r_3,\, r)$ has a branch cut discontinuity.
-The cut structure is complicated owing to the appearance of incomplete elliptic integral of third kind in the analytic formula for the phase integral.
-One may however approximately represent the discontinuity by inserting a logarithmic branch cut as this is evident from the form of near region solution given in (\ref{subs}).
-Keeping this in mind, one has in conjunction with the Stokes phenomenon: \bea 6\, :\, c_1 \left(r_3,\, r\right)_{d} e^{S} + c_1 s \left(r,\, r_3\right)_{s} e^{S} \eea Thus we have two linearly independent solutions outside the horizon.
+Now proceeding to region 5 we cross the anti-Stokes line giving: \bea 5\, :\, c_1 \left(r_3,\, r\right)_{d} e^{S} \eea In passing to domain 6 one has in conjunction with the Stokes phenomenon: \bea 6\, :\, c_1 \left(r_3,\, r\right)_{d} e^{S} + c_1 s \left(r,\, r_3\right)_{s} e^{S} \eea Thus we have two linearly independent solutions outside the horizon.
 This result is in agreement with the boundary condition employed by DeWitt \cite{dewitt}.
 Here, $s$ is the Stokes constant which is shortly to be determined.
 The identification of ingoing and outgoing solutions in wedge 6 can be done by following the argument given in \cite{bardeen}.
 In the frame of the physical observer rotating with black hole, the angular velocity near the horizon is approximately given by $d\phi /dt \sim \Omega $, thus time dependent part of the solution becomes: $\sim e^{-i ( \omega- m\Omega ) t}$.
 The phase velocity belonging to $ \left(r_3,\, r\right)_d$ is then: \bea \dfrac{d x} {dt} = \dfrac{(\omega- m\Omega)}{p_r} \eea By causality, we require the solution $ \left(r_3,\, r\right)$ in wedge 7 must represent the wave with negative phase velocity and because of this we must have $p_r >0$ for $r< r_+$.
 This is indeed satisfied by our earlier choice of positive root for $p_r$ which led to a positive phase velocity in wedge 1.
-From this discussion it immediately follows that in wedge 6 the subdominant solution represents the ingoing solution, whereas dominant solution is identified as the outgoing wave.
+From this discussion, and minding the fact that $p_r$ reverses its sign at the horizon, it immediately follows that in wedge 6 the subdominant solution represents the ingoing solution, whereas dominant solution is identified as the outgoing wave.